cs396-web-dev/winter2022/pages/_assignments/hw01.md

 git add .   # asks git to track all of the files in your folder git commit -am "first commit"  # commit all of your files git branch -M main  # create a new branch called main (moving away from "master" terminology in CS)
-git remote add origin <address-of-repo-on-github>
+git remote add origin ???
 git push -u origin main
 ```

 __NOTE:__ The above code sets up your initial repository.
-For any additional code changes:
+As a reminder, for any additional code changes:

 1. Use `git status` to see all the files that your git repo is tracking, and which files have changed since you last committed.
 Note that the files listed in your .gitignore file are ignored by git.
 1. Use `git add .` to ask git to track any new code files you create.